eanthony76/pystributed/README.md

 ## Configuration

-Before using the package, you need to set up some configurations in `config.py`.
+- Before using the package, you need to set up some configurations in `config.py`.
 Template can be seen below.
+- `docker_utils.py` is used to set docker file and container environment variables
+- `remote_utils.py` is used to set docker container volume and host save location

 ## Usage